-Understanding Harmony in the Family and Society- Harmony in Human-Human Relationship bachelor of Computer Applications (DCA) 5.
-Understanding the harmony in the society (society being an extension of family): Samadhan, Samridhi, Abhay, Sah-astitva as comprehensive Human Goals 6.
-Visualizing a universal harmonious order in society- Undivided Society (Akhand Samaj), Universal Order (Sarvabhaum Vyawastha)- from family to world family! - Practice Exercises and Case Studies will be taken up in Practice Sessions.
-Unit-I V Under rstanding Harmony in the Nature and Existence - Whole existence as Co- existence 1.
-Understanding the harmony in the Nature 2.
+5. Understanding the harmony in the society (society being an extension of family): Samadhan, Samridhi, Abhay, Sah-astitva as comprehensive Human Goals 6 Visualizing a universal harmonious order in society- Undivided 0.
+Society (Akhand Samaj), Universal Order (Sarvabhaum Vyawastha)- from family to world family! - Practice Exercises and Case Studies will be taken up in Practice Sessions.
+Unit-l • rstanding Harmony in the Nature and Existence - Whole existence -existence Understanding the harmony in the Nature 2.
 Interconnectedness and mutual fulfillment among the four orders of nature- recyclability and self-regulation in nature 5 3.
 Understanding Existence as Co-existence (Sah-astitva) of mutually interacting units in all-pervasive space 4.
 Holistic perception of harmony at all levels of existence - Practice Exercises and Case Studies will be taken up in Practice Sessions.
-Profes cations of the above Holistic Understanding of Harmony on ssional Ethics Natural acceptance of human values Definitiveness of Ethical Human Conduct 3.
+Unit- V cations of the above Holistic Understanding of Harmony on ssional Ethics Natural acceptance of human values Definitiveness of Ethical Human Conduct 3.
 Basis for Humanistic Education, Humanistic Constitution and Humanistic Universal Order 4.
-Competence in professional ethics: a) Ability to utilize the professional competence for augmenting universal human order, 6 b) Ability to identify the scope and characteristics of people- 6 friendly and eco-friendly production systems, c) Ability to identify and develop appropriate technologies and - management patterns for above production systems.
-5. Case studies of typical holistic technologies, management models and - production systems 6.
-Order: a) At the level of individual: as socially and ecologically responsible engineers, technologists and managers b) At the level of society: as mutually enriching institutions and organizations.
+Competence in professional ethics: a) Ability to utilize the professional competence for augmenting universal human order, b) Ability to identify the scope and characteristics of people- 6 friendly and eco-friendly production systems, c) Ability to identify and develop appropriate technologies and management patterns for above production systems.
+5. Case studies of typical holistic technologies, management models and production systems 6.
+Strategy for transition from the present state to Universal Human Order: a) At the level of individual: as socially and ecologically responsible engineers, technologists and managers 1 b) At the level of society: as mutually enriching institutions and organizations.